RF-DASH

 Videos — You’ll watch videos that feature the actual program instructors explaining key concepts.

 Activities — You’ll find different activities that will keep you involved and help you practice what you’re learning.
-These activities are designed to get you ready for the final quiz.
+These activities are designed to get you ready for the quiz at the end of each module.

 Course Navigation

-When you are in the sections, you can move through the content using the Next and Previous buttons located at the bottom of the page.
-Alternatively, you can always use the Main Menu on the left to navigate directly to the different modules or sections.
+After enrolling in the course, you can move through the content using the Next and Previous buttons located at the bottom of the page.
+You can also use the Main Menu on the left to navigate directly to the different modules or sections.

 Welcome

-Directions: Before we explore the modules, let’s hear from the RF-DASH program director, Cap Bendixsen.
+Directions: Before we explore the modules, let’s hear from the RF-DASH program director, Casper “Cap” Bendixsen.

 How can the RF-DASH online course benefit your community?